PEASEC/CySecAlert/README.md

 	doi = {..},
 	booktitle = {Proceedings of the 13th {International} {Conference}, ICICS}, publisher = {LNCS},
-	author = {Riebe, Thea, and Bayer, Markus, and Kuehn, Philipp and Kaufhold, Marc and Knauthe, Volker, and Guthe Stefan and Reuter, Christian}, year = {2021},
+	author = {Riebe, Thea, and Wirth, Tristan and Bayer, Markus, and Kuehn, Philipp and Kaufhold, Marc and Knauthe, Volker, and Guthe, Stefan and Reuter, Christian}, year = {2021},
 	pages = {18},
 }